Who We Are

 Elected to the Institute of Medicine, she also is a Fellow of the American Association for the Advancement of Science and of the American Academy of Arts and Sciences.
 She previously was president of the University of Iowa.

-Coleman was former president of the University of Iowa and was a finalist at the 1961 Science Talent Search and the 1959 and 1960 International Science & Engineering Fair.
+Coleman was former president of the University of Iowa and is an alumna of the 1961 Science Talent Search and the 1959 and 1960 International Science & Engineering Fair.

 Dr. Coleman joined the Society's Board of Trustees in 2013.